microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### Contains

-The `Contains` assertion method checks the field value contains with the specified string.
+The `Contains` assertion method checks the field value contains the specified string.
 Optionally a case-sensitive compare can be used, however case is ignored by default.

 The following parameters are accepted: